Vicky646Attah/DSA-Documentation/README.md

 ### My Analysis

  1. Average discount percentage by product category
    - i calculated average discounct by using the formular = (Actual Price - Discounted Price) / Actual Price * 100 =₹1000.00-₹499.00/₹1000.00*100= 50%
    Then i used a Pivot Table to summarise the data by Average

    Rows: Category= 630.72

    Values: Discount % → summarize by Average =0.47

 2. How many products are listed under each category, I used Pivot Table to determine the amount

     Rows: Category

     Values: Product Name → set to Count (Distinct) and it returned 1,351.00

  3. Total number of reviews per category
    I used Rating Count column to determine the out come and summarised using

    Pivot Table:

    Rows: Category

    Values: Rating Count → Sum

 4. Which products have the highest average ratings
    I Sorted my dataset by the Average Rating column (descending)

    I Pick top entries as
   -Electronics=1998.1,
   -Home&Kitchen=1806.2 and
   -Computers&Accesories=1557.7

 5. Average actual price vs discounted price by category I used Pivot Table :

     Rows: Category

     Values: Actual Price → Average =5691.2
    Discounted Price → Average =3305

  6. Which products have the highest number of reviews Sort Rating Count column in descending order
    - Electronic has the highest

  7.How many products have a discount of 50% or more
   I Added calculated column and used the formular =IF(Discount % >= 50, "Yes", "No") and then i used Filter to determine my answer and i arrived at 662 products have a discount of 50% or more

- 8. Distribution of product ratings
+ 8. Distribution of product rating
-Pivot Table:
+    - I used Pivot Table:

-Rows: Rating (rounded if needed)
+    Rows: Rating

    Values: Product Name → Count.

-9. Total potential revenue by category (Actual Price × Rating Count) Add calculated column:
+9. Total potential revenue by category (Actual Price × Rating Count)
-=Actual Price * Rating Count
+   - I Added a calculated column and multiply the Actual price by Rating count as seen =Actual Price * Rating Count

-Pivot Table:
+   =₹1000*₹23 = ₹23,000

+    and i used Pivot Table tosummerise the values

     Rows: Category

     Values: Potential Revenue → Sum

 10. Number of unique products per price range bucket Create new column Price Bucket:
    Excel formular=IF(Discounted Price < 200, "<₹200",
-   IF(Discounted Price <= 500, "₹200–₹500", ">₹500")) (they should take note of the symbol for some systems)
+   IF(Discounted Price <= 500, "₹200–₹500", ">₹500"))
-Pivot Table:
+  - i used Pivot Table:

 Rows: Price Bucket

 Values: Product Name → Count
+and i got this
+₹200 - ₹500
+<₹200
+>₹500

  11. How does the rating relate to the level of discount

 X-axis: Discount %

-Y-axis: Average Rating. i used Line Chart (Grouped by Discount Ranges) becausei couldnt get it to display the scattered chart.
+Y-axis: Average Rating. i used Line Chart
+(Grouped by Discount Ranges)
 Steps:

   I Created a new column that groups Discount % into buckets like:

   0–10%, 11–20%, ..., 91–100%

-excel formular=IF([@Discount%]<=10, "0-10%",
+  and i used excel formular=IF([@Discount%]<=10%, "0-10%",
   IF([@Discount%]<=20, "11-20%",
-  IF([@Discount%]<=30, "21-30%", ...)))
+  IF([@Discount%]<=30, "21-30%", ...))) to get my values

-Use a Pivot Table:
+  =IF([@[discount_percentage]]<=10%,"0-10%",IF([@[discount_percentage]]<=20%,"11-20%",IF([@[discount_percentage]]<=30%,"21-30%",IF([@[discount_percentage]]<=40%,"31-40%",IF([@[discount_percentage]]<=50%,"41-50%",IF([@[discount_percentage]]<=60%,"51-60%",IF([@[discount_percentage]]<=70%,"61-70%",IF([@[discount_percentage]]<=80%,"71-  80%",IF([@[discount_percentage]]<=90%,"81-90%","91-100%")))))))))
+    and i click enter to get my value and flash fill to fill in and i used a Pivot Table:

     Rows: Discount Bucket

     Values: Average Rating → summarize as Average

-Insert a line chart to show trend of average rating across discount buckets
+    I Insert a line chart to show trend of average rating across discount buckets

- 12. How many products have fewer than 1,000 reviews Filter Rating Count < 1000
+ 12. How many products have fewer than 1,000 reviews
-Use COUNT or check the status bar, count is there.
+    I used Filter to acheive my result Rating Count < 1000 product with <1000 reviews is = 310

- 13. Which categories have products with the highest discounts Use the earlier Discount % column
+ 13. Which categories have products with the highest discounts I Use the earlier Discount % column to achieve this, and also Pivot Table:

-Pivot Table:

     Rows: Category

       Values: Discount % → Max
+      The product category with the highest discount is Electronics

  14. Top 5 products by rating + number of reviews combined Create calculated column:
     =Average Rating + (Rating Count / Scaling Factor) (Choose a factor like 1000 to balance weight)
+    4.09 + 426,973/1000 = 431.06

 Sort descending and pick top 5.
+  -Amazone Basic Wireless mouse
+  -Sync Wire LTG to USB cable
+  -REDTECH instant Electric water heater faucet tap -Instant Pot Air fryer